 Furthermore, determining the source of your pain allows you and your health care provider to create the best plan for care.
 The American Physical Therapy Association (APTA) groups “triggers” according to these three categories:

 - Nociceptive pain is localized to an area of injury or dysfunction.
-The pain is often aggravated or eased by certain movements or positions, which demonstrates that the pain has a clear mechanical nature.
+The pain is often aggravated or eased by certain movements or positions, demonstrating the pain has a clear mechanical nature.

 - Peripheral neuropathic-induced pain occurs with a history of injury, disease, or mechanical compromise to a nerve.
-Pain is generally experienced due to damage or disease of neural (nerve) tissue.
+Pain generally occurs due to damage or disease of neural (nerve) tissue.

 - Central sensitization results in pain that is disproportionate to the nature or extent of the injury or disease.
 The pain is usually nonmechanical and unpredictable in response to factors that usually aggravate or decrease pain.